AndyReckt/vCores/README.md

-# vCores
-These are the server cores for VectroMC.
-Source code for all 5 of them are under the 'src' folder.

 # About:
 These plugins were originally for a server I was developer on VectroMC, but unfortunately it never started.
 So, I am releasing these cores to the public now.